AUSTRALIAN DEFENCE FORCE ENGLISH LANGUAGE PROFILING SYSTEM

 Describing, explaining and comparing familiar topics with reference to both present and past.

-Role play-information gathering, explication, using social and vocational registers.
+Role play for information gathering, explication, using social and vocational registers.

 Phase 5 (5 minutes)